PacktPublishing/Learn-JSON-with-this-JSON-Checklist-Practice-Exercise/README.md

 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
 <DIV class=book-info-will-learn-text>
-A neophyte who is passionate about JSON and working with JavaScript objects.
+<li>A neophyte who is passionate about JSON and working with JavaScript objects.
 Anyone who wants to practice and learn JSON.
-JavaScript developers, web developers, and web designers.
+JavaScript developers, web developers, and web designers.</li>
 <DIV>

 ### Technical Requirements